cometh-hq/safe-4337-contracts/README.md

-# Modular Account Abstraction Contracts
+# Modular Safe 4337 Contracts

 This repository contains an alternative to the official *Safe4337Module* module.
 `Safe4337SessionKeysModule` is this modified module with with hooks for session keys.